 Nepal witnessed a popular movement in April 2006, which was aimed at regaining popular control over the government from the king.
 All the major political parties in the parliament formed a Seven Party Alliance (SPA) and called for a four-day strike in Kathmandu.
 They demanded;

 - Power to an all-party government

 - A new constituent assembly

-On 24 April 2006, the king was forced to accept all the three demands.
-In 2008, the kingship was abolished and Nepal became a federal democratic republic.
+On 24 April 2006, the king was forced to accept all three demands.
+In 2008, the kingship was abolished, and Nepal became a federal democratic republic.
 In 2015, it adopted a new constitution.
 The struggle of the Nepali people is a source of inspiration to democrats all over the world.

 Democratic Politics Bolivia’s Water War

 People’s successful struggle against the privatisation of water in Bolivia shows that struggles are necessary for the working of democracy.

 The stories of Nepal and Bolivia were different from each other.
 The movement in Nepal was to establish democracy, while the struggle in Bolivia involved claims of an elected, democratic government.
 Both these struggles show their impact at different levels.
 Despite these differences, both instances involved the critical role of political organisations.